 The Jones Act protects seamen, who are defined under the law as “workers who spend a significant amount of time working as a crewmember or a captain on a ship or boat in navigation.”

 The phrase “in navigation” is a crucial part of the definition.
-Since the law passed over 100 years ago, courts have refined this definition.
+Since the law was passed over 100 years ago, courts have refined this definition.

 Some additional benefits injured seamen can sue for include: